 Honors College living-learning program: Gemstone

 A few of my activities: Gemstone Research Project/Team, College Success Scholars, Honors Ambassadors, Students Helping Honduras

-What I enjoy most about my living and learning program: The Gemstone Living and Learning Program provided me with what I most greatly wanted from my undergraduate experience which is an immersive, interdisciplinary undergraduate experience.
+What I enjoy most about my living-learning program: The Gemstone Living-Learning Program provided me with what I most greatly wanted from my undergraduate experience which is an immersive, interdisciplinary undergraduate experience.
 My future plans are focused on research, and the Gemstone program introduced me to the nature of research and also how to investigate interesting questions.
 I’ve been extremely fortunate to spend four years researching a topic outside of my own field.

 Advice for prospective students about choosing a university or college: Your undergraduate years are great years to challenge yourself in new and unique ways.
 In choosing which university or college to continue your education, consider what schools will provide you with a wide array of opportunities to challenge yourself and grow holistically.